-In a distributed system with minimal contention to the concurrent threads reading or updating from the members, you can use rebalancing to dynamically increase or decrease your data and processing capacity.
+In a cluster with minimal contention to the concurrent threads reading or updating from the members, you can use rebalancing to dynamically increase or decrease your data and processing capacity.

 - If the configured partition region redundancy is not satisfied, rebalancing does what it can to recover redundancy.
 See Configure High Availability for a Partitioned Region.

-- Rebalancing moves the partitioned region data buckets between host members as needed to establish the most fair balance of data and behavior across the distributed system.
+- Rebalancing moves the partitioned region data buckets between host members as needed to establish the most fair balance of data and behavior across the cluster.

 For efficiency, when starting multiple members, trigger the rebalance a single time, after you have added all members.

 If you have transactions running in your system, be careful in planning your rebalancing operations.
 Rebalancing may move data between members, which could cause a running transaction to fail with a

 TransactionDataRebalancedException.
 Fixed custom partitioning prevents rebalancing altogether.
 All other data partitioning strategies allow rebalancing and can result in this exception unless you run your transactions and your rebalancing operations at different times.